-Aside from these families, there are also lanthanide and actinide series in the periodic table, which are collectively called the f block transition metals due to their incompletely filled f subshells.
+Aside from these families, there are also lanthanide and actinide series in the periodic table, collectively called the f block transition metals due to their incompletely filled f subshells.

-Lanthanides are also known as rare earth elements, as they are naturally occurring elements but exist in extremely small amounts (less than 0.001 % of the Earth’s crust).
-Estimates show that lanthanides are actually more abundant than other elements; however, they are highly dispersed in the Earth’s crust, which makes these elements sort of “rare”.
+Lanthanides are rare earth elements, as they are naturally occurring but exist in extremely small amounts (less than 0.001 % of the Earth’s crust).
+Estimates show that lanthanides are more abundant than other elements; however, they are highly dispersed in the Earth’s crust, making these elements “rare.”
 These elements have incompletely filled 4f subshells or those that form cations with incompletely filled 4f subshells.

 On the other hand, actinides are all radioactive.
 They are heavy elements that are not naturally occurring, some are even named after famous scientists.
 Elements in the actinide series either have incompletely filled 5f subshells or form cations with incompletely filled 5f subshells.

-Another benefit of using the periodic table of elements is the ease of determining trends in some of the properties of the elements relative to one another.
+Another benefit of using the periodic table of elements is the ease of determining trends in some of the properties relative to one another.
 In this topic, we will discuss trends in atomic radius, electronegativity, ionization energy, and electron affinity.

 1. Atomic radius